OctopusDeploy/blog/blog/2023-02/multi-environment-deployments-github-actions/index.md

 Octopus Deploy integrates with several cloud repositories and has in-built support for release management.
 GitHub Actions has community-developed step templates.
 The experience with these may vary from template to template.
 Through its UI, Octopus Deploy provides a standardized experience for step templates.
 Octopus also integrates with different repositories and cloud providers.

-Check out our other posts about deploying with GitHub Actions, Kubernetes, and Octopus Deploy:
+Check out the rest of our [CI series](https://octopus.com/blog/tag/CI%20Series) and our other posts about deploying with GitHub Actions, Kubernetes, and Octopus Deploy:

 - [Building and publishing a Docker image to ECR using GitHub Actions](https://octopus.com/blog/githubactions-docker-ecr)
 - [Deploying to Amazon EKS with GitHub Actions](https://octopus.com/blog/deploying-amazon-eks-github-actions)